vitiral/simple-quality/starting-project.md

 The primary teaching method that this book will employ is the "learning by doing" approach.
-This is an approach that many developers are familiar with, as it is how some of the most effective tutorials approach the subject.
-An "overview" of the subject will also eventually be published, to help more advanced users.
+This is an approach that many developers are familiar with, as it is how some of the most effective tutorials approach their subject.
+An "overview" will also eventually be published, to help more advanced users.

-The example project used will be the same as the one used in the [rst](1) tutorial, which makes sense because I am also the author of that tool and it was designed specifically to address the approach to quality defined in this book.
-We will install rst in a later chapter, but just know that while there is definitely overlap between the two tutorials, they have very different purposes. rst's tutorial is designed to teach the tool, while this is an in-depth tutorial to quality best practices as a whole.
+The example project used will be the same as the one used in the [rst](1) tutorial, which makes sense because I am the author of that tool and it was designed specifically to address the approach to quality defined in this book.
+We will install rst in a later chapter, but just know that while there is definitely overlap between the two tutorials, they have very different purposes. rst's tutorial is designed to teach the tool, while this is an in-depth tutorial to unifying quality best practices.

 The project we will be implementing is the [flash card challenge](2) created by open hatch.
 There are several reasons this project was chosen: